Barger, Varsho and Kirk lead homer barrage as Blue Jays rout Dodgers 11-4 in World Series opener

 Yesavage made his fourth postseason start — one more than his regular-season career total.
 At 22 years, 88 days old he became the second-youngest pitcher to start a World Series opener behind Brooklyn’s Ralph Branca at 21 years, 267 days in 1947 at Yankee Stadium.

-Yesavage made some key pitches during his four innings, leaving the bases loaded in the second by retiring Ohtani on a groundout and stranding a runner at third the next inning when he struck out Max Muncy.
+Yesavage lasted four innings before a raucous crowd of 44,353.
+He left the bases loaded in the second by retiring Ohtani on a groundout and stranded a runner at third the next inning when he struck out Max Muncy.

+“It was an insane experience that I’ll remember for the rest of my life,” said Yesavage, whose first start this season was in front 327 fans for Class-A Dunedin in Jupiter, Florida.

+Dodgers star Mookie Betts called the second inning “the turning point in the game, even though it was early.”

 Seranthony Domínguez got the win with 1 1/3 hitless innings.